gmarocco/ESP32indEVB/README.md

 g) There is a free section of testpoints for experiment

-  You can open and modify the project with KiCad 9 release For questions, feedback or proposala you can contact me at the following email: info@pcbsemplice.com
+  You can open and modify the project with KiCad 9 release For questions, feedback or proposals you can contact me at the following email: info@pcbsemplice.com !!!
+It is not allowed to reproduce the board for mass production and for business purposes.
+If you have a business proposal you can write at the following email: info@pcbsemplice.com

 Scheda di sviluppo industriale ESP32-S3
 Questa scheda è basata sul chip e microcontrollore ESP32-S3